-Adult Learning Culture School Goal: Black/African American students represent 28% of the population but 40% of all behavior referrals on campus.
-Teachers will have clarity regarding discipline resolutions and effectively manage behavior in their classrooms STIP Connection: Goal 4: All students graduate future-ready and globally prepared for postsecondary success and civic life Goal 6: All students and adults learn and work together in safe environments where identities and relationships are valued and thereby leading to a 10% reduction in disproportionality among Black/African American students by third quarter as measured by behavior events in Infinite Campus. celebrated.
+Adult Learning Culture School Goal: Teachers will have both clarity regarding discipline resolutions and Tier 1 instruction thereby leading to a reduction in the average repeat referral rate from 6.1 times to 4.1 times for Black students by May 2025 as STIP Connection: Goal 4: All students graduate future-ready and globally prepared for postsecondary success and civic life Goal 6: All students and adults learn and work together in safe environments where identities and relationships are valued and measured by infinite campus.

+celebrated.